junxit/us-congress-bills-111/metadata.md

 - 2010-03-24 — Considered as unfinished business. (consideration: CR H2299-2300)
 - 2010-03-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 1 (Roll no. 184). (text: CR 3/22/2010 H2181)
 - 2010-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 1 (Roll no. 184).(text: CR 3/22/2010 H2181)
+- 2010-03-25 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.